-You’ll notice I also took less photos today because by end of day, I already got the flashing battery sign.
-I was also stupid not to bring a backup battery.
+You’ll notice I also took less photos on this day because near the end of day, the battery warning light was already flashing.
 Day 3 and beyond I was only able to snap 2-3 photos a day.

-For dinner we 4 packs of Sidekicks which were god awful.
-They were way too salty and just meh.
-Don’t ever get Sidekicks.
+For dinner we 4 packs of Sidekicks which were pretty awful.
+They were way too salty and just not good.
+Don’t ever get Sidekicks for your portaging trip.

 I washed my clothes again but like my clothes after Day 1, they never really fully dry so I ended up having to just lay them on my packs in the canoe.